marealtors/pyramco/README.md

 More info abnout the API at: https://api.ramcoams.com/api/v2/ramco_api_v2_doc.pdf

-- all require the 'requests' module be installed in python http://docs.python-requests.org/en/master/
+- all require the `requests` module be installed in python http://docs.python-requests.org/en/master/
 - all require Python 3.6+, mostly because of f-strings, adjust as needed
-- most require json and pprint modules to be imported
+- most require `json` and `pprint` modules to be imported
-- we demonstrate a couple different methods of calling the API, structuring requests, and parsing returns; see the syntax near 'payload ='  and 'requests.post' for examples/variations
+- we demonstrate a couple different methods of calling the API, structuring requests, and parsing returns; see the syntax near `payload =`  and `requests.post` for examples/variations
-- all scripts require a proper config.py file in the script directory.
+- all scripts require a proper `config.py` file in the script directory.
 The API key/url should be defined there as shown below; you can define any other constants you want there, as well.
 ```
 ramco_api_key = 'your_ramco_api_key_goes_here'
 ramco_api_url = 'https://api.ramcoams.com/api/v2/'